DONGIOVANNI7/Neural__LSH/README.md

 Neural LSH implementation for high-dimensional Approximate Nearest Neighbor (ANN) search using PyTorch, NumPy, and KaHIP.
 Builds on Assignment 1's C++ ANN methods to construct k-NN graphs for efficient space partitioning and MLP-based query routing.

+For a detailed analysis visit the pdf reports!

 ## Quick Start

 ```bash